 - Merit-based: Good options for high-achieving students regardless of income

 Now, scholarships are never a sure bet, but they can cover a good chunk of your expenses if you are proactive about submitting applications and you do your own research about local or targeted scholarships.
-To get started, check out our scholarship guides on the top awards for high school juniors and seniors.

 If you get a student job while you're in college, you can potentially put money towards your bills for tuition, room, and board.
 You could also use your income to cover your daily personal expenses.